7h3v01c3/tutorials/divi_funds_migration_to_original_wallet.md

 ### Step 4: Load the Original Backup Wallet

-1. To access your original backup wallet, in Debug Console run the following command, **replacing the date** with the one you copied in **Step 1**:
+1. To access your original backup wallet, in Debug Console run the following command, by entering loadwallet and pasting in your backed up wallet file name.
    ```bash
    loadwallet wallet_backup_2024-xx-xx-xx-xx-xx.dat
    ```